Pre-Kindergarten Program and Specialized Services Program

 Children learn through routine, repetition and play.
 This is accomplished if attendance is regular.
 Parents will be notified if their child is missing school on a consistent basis.
 In the event that attendance is sporadic for long periods of time it may be necessary to cancel placement in the program.

-In the Early Education Program, there are some things that parents need to do as a part of the funding requirements set out by Alberta Education.
+In the Pre-Kindergarten, there are some things that parents need to do as a part of the funding requirements set out by Alberta Education.

 - Your child must attend regularly.